bimdata/documentation-old/doc_sphinx/platform/add_content.rst

 From the Viewer, every member of the Project can add BCF comments directly and collaborate.

-.. _Users Management page: users_management.html
+.. _Users Management screen: users_management.html
 .. _Organize: organize.html